NOAA-EDAB/mscatch/README.md

 [![gitleaks](https://github.com/NOAA-EDAB/mscatch/workflows/gitleaks/badge.svg)](https://github.com/NOAA-EDAB/mscatch/actions)
 <!-- badges: end -->

-In development …
+Currently in development …

-The goal of `mscatch` is to expand total catch by species and area apportioned to length composition in a consistent manner.
+The goal of `mscatch` is to:

+* Expand total catch by species and area apportioned to length composition
+* Expand total catch by species and area apportioned to age composition

 ## Installation